 The money you contribute to your health savings account grows and earns interest at rate(s) established by your HSA plan type.
-But it’s possible to grow your money even more by investing your HSA funds in either a Basic Investment Account or a Schwab Self-Directed Brokerage Investment Account.
+But it’s possible to grow your money even more by investing your HSA funds in either a Basic Investment Account or a Schwab Health Savings Brokerage Account.
 These options are available to Further HSA holders for an annual fee of $18 per year.

 The FreeSaver HSA (a legacy Further product) plan type does not allow for investment options.

 Further investment options are offered through an arrangement between Further, the account administrator, and the Charles Schwab Trust Company, the sub-custodian for the investment accounts.
 Investment accounts are self-directed and self-managed.
 You choose where to invest, when, and how much.

 Basic Investment Account

 When your account Base Balance exceeds $1,000, you have the option to activate a Basic Investment Account.
 This account gives you access to mutual funds from the Schwab’s Mutual Fund OneSource Service.
 You also have access to online resources and tools through the Further investment site.

 The mutual funds available under this option are selected by Devenir LLC, a registered investment advisor and listed here.